tanish079/MyPortfolio/index.md

         Highlights of this project are:
-        1. Setting tuning parameters for the suspension system of a vehicle so the vehicle can perform well in different road conditions.
+        1. Setting tuning parameters for the suspension system of a vehicle so the vehicle can perform well in different road conditions.<br>
-        2. Developing quarter car model for Passive & Semi-Active Suspension in MATLAB Simulink.
+        2. Developing quarter car model for Passive & Semi-Active Suspension in MATLAB Simulink.<br>
-        3. Applying the tuning parameters to the suspension system and testing the model in different conditions.
+        3. Applying the tuning parameters to the suspension system and testing the model in different conditions.<br>
         4. Comparing the results to see the performance of the Passive & Semi-Active Suspension system in different road conditions.